VHENY

 ShapeCharacter

-The round brilliant is the eternal choice, beloved for the simple reason that nothing returns light so completely; the princess answers the same instinct in a more contemporary key.
-The emerald and the Asscher, with their long step facets, trade sparkle for a cool, architectural glamour — one outward-looking, one beautifully old-world.
-The cushion softens every edge into something tender and romantic, while the marquise stretches the stone to its most theatrical length.
+The round brilliant is the enduring choice, beloved for the simple reason that nothing returns light so completely; the princess answers the same instinct with a clean, assured confidence.
+The emerald and the Asscher, with their long step facets, trade sparkle for a calm, architectural composure — one open and luminous, one beautifully reserved and considered.
+The cushion softens every edge into something tender, while the marquise stretches the stone to a spirited, attention-holding length.

-At the freer end of the gallery sit the shapes that announce themselves: the oval for the wearer who likes a familiar thing made new, the pear for the one who refuses to choose between brilliance and grace, the radiant for an unapologetic love of fire.
-And then the heart — the most literal shape of all, and for the right person the only one that will do.
+At the freer end of the gallery sit the shapes that step forward on their own terms: the oval for the wearer who likes a familiar thing quietly reimagined, the pear for the one who refuses to choose between brilliance and grace, the radiant for a frank delight in luminous fire.
+And then the heart — the most literal shape of all, and for the devoted the only one that will do.

 Choosing with confidence